Top 10 issues between Evangelicals and Catholics

 Response to Allen Parr on his show "The Beat"

-Allen Parr appears to be a prayerful man who loves Jesus.
-His approach to the Bible is often very smart.
-His delivery is charismatic and appealing.
-He is usually careful about his theology as he presents his differing positions to his fellow Evangelical Christians.
+Allen Parr is a prayerful Evangelical pastor who loves Jesus, the Bible and is charismatic and appealing.
+He is usually careful about his theology as he presents his differing positions to fellow Evangelical Christians.
+We can't fault him for abandoning that care with Catholics because he's been influenced by anti-Catholics Mike Winger and John McCarthur.

 To his credit, Allen provides a top 10 list of discussion points between Catholics and Evangelicals.
-We think our responses below will be a good place to start for those new to Catholic/Evangelical dialogue, because we provide a short response to each issue with links to full discussions.
-At a time when Christian persecution is on the rise and the "great reset" might morph into apocalyptic control, we would like to see more cooperation among all believers in Christ.
+We provide a short response to each issue with links to full discussions.

 Show top 10 topics between Catholics and Evangelicals